Kanasjnr/Polkadot-Academy-prep/README.md

-# Rust Learning Journey 🦀
+# MY Rust Learning Journey 🦀

 Welcome to my Rust learning repository!
 This is where I document my journey mastering the Rust programming language through hands-on exercises, preparing for blockchain development with Polkadot and Substrate.